The series of events lead to ExpEYES Junior is given below.

 Started looking for micro-controllers with built-in USB, 12bit ADC and 2k RAM.
 Found PIC18F2458, from Microchip Inc., having both.
 After contacting Microchip, it was realised that the built-in USB cannot be used simultaneously with the real-time measurements required.
 Changed to PIC18F25KA80 + MCP2200 combination.
 Vinod & Pramode did ADC & UART testing of PIC18F2458.
 Almost decided to go for a PIC controller.

 29-Jan-12 : Sent the PIC based PCB for fabrication.
 The memory bank switching found too slow for C code filling large arrays.
-The uC architecture doesn't look very C compiler friendly.
-Searched, with inputs from Pramode CE, for a 16 bit version satisfying the requirements, found PIC24FV32KA302.
-Supported by gcc.
+The uC architecture doesn’t look very C compiler friendly.
+Searched, with inputs from Pramode CE, for a 16 bit version satisfying the requirements, found PIC24FV32KA302, also supported by the GNU C compiler.

 31-Jan-12 : Attended the Technical Training Seminar by Microchip.
-Fortunately Microchip released development tools, MPLABX, for GNU/Linux also.
+Fortunately around the same time Microchip released development tools, MPLABX, for GNU/Linux OS also.

 9-Feb-12 : Sent PIC24 uC based PCB for fabrication.